shodhak/cii_assignment/README.md

 ![Quality Output](https://drive.google.com/uc?export=view&id=18BwO4LCDLjRUNqqmd_dimUwkLgLerer-)

 ### Start and end positions of primer and adaptor
 The goal here was to make a dataframe containing sequence identifiers for all reads and check whether primer and/or adaptor were present or not.
 In case they were present, their start and end positions were stored. **Pandas** package was used to make this dataframe.
 As mentioned earlier, majority of questions pertaining to the lengths and presence and absence of primer and adaptor sequences can be answered through such a data structure.
+I have used to confirm previous resutls.

 ### *Script 3: df_make.py*
 The output of this script provides start and end positions for primer and adaptor sequences if they are present in the read sequence.
 If they are absent, then "NA" is assigned.
 The sequence identifier is the index column.
 The initial dataframe also contains sequence lengths and actual sequences and the results from *cii_assignment.py* were double checked.
 The values were same as what we found earlier: